DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 console.log(x); // 1
 ```

-**undefined** - A variable that is undefined is a variable that has been declared, but not assigned a value.
-It is of type undefined.

-If a function does not return any value as the result of executing it is assigned to a variable, the variable also has the value of undefined.

-To check for it, compare using the strict equality (===) operator or `typeof` which will give the '`undefined`'string.

-Note that you should not be using the abstract equality operator to check, as it will also return true if the value is null.
+A variable that is `undefined` is a variable that has been declared, but not assigned a value.
+It is of type `undefined`.
+If a function does not return any value as the result of executing it is assigned to a variable, the variable also has the value of `undefined`.
+To check for it, compare using the strict equality (`===`) operator or `typeof` which will give the `'undefined'` string.
+Note that you should not be using the abstract equality operator to check, as it will also return `true` if the value is `null`.

 ```js
 var foo;